Ambitiont109/myrepository/README.md

-# A Django Template For Building Web Applications
+# A Django & React Template For Building Web Applications
 This is an opinionated template that will help bootstrap your next Django project.

 ## Installation